 Nature points to God’s greatness

 First of all, in nature God reveals Himself.
 My children grew up in big cities and never saw stars because there was always too much light.
-When we moved to the countryside, we really enjoyed seeing the starts.
+When we moved to the countryside, we really enjoyed seeing the stars.
 Knowing how far they are from us, and seeing the vastness of our galaxy, makes you want to worship the Creator.
 You can see His power and His greatness, and yet He knows all His children on this tiny planet by name.
 In Psalm 8:3-4 we read:

 “When I consider Your heavens,